 But letting the entire system collapse and wiping out most Americans didn’t sit right with Hoover.
 Indeed, it’s surprising someone like Mellon would like capitalism so much if he thought purging things so dramatically from time to time was how it should work.
 Imagine nearly every American going bankrupt and having to start over once or twice per lifetime, leading to widespread upheaval, destruction of retirement savings, and long waiting lists to check out Marx’s Communist Manifesto from the local library.
 Thus Hoover, being less of a purist than Mellon, met constantly with bankers, economists, and state politicians trying to find a solution.
 He encouraged local and state governments to initiate infrastructure projects.
-He wanted to create jobs on a large scale, but Congress rejected his ideas to build an interstate highway system and broaden the St. Lawrence River to connect the Atlantic Ocean and Great Lakes for oceangoing ships (replacing the smaller, outdated Erie Canal).
-The 71st and 72nd Congresses were factious in the early years of the Depression, offering little in the way of solutions to the public or President Hoover.
+He wanted to create jobs on a large scale, but Congress rejected his ideas to build an interstate highway system and to broaden and dredge the St. Lawrence River to connect the Atlantic Ocean and Great Lakes for oceangoing ships (replacing the smaller, outdated Erie Canal).
+The 71st and 72nd Congresses were factious in the Depression’s early years, offering little in the way of solutions to the public or President Hoover.
 Dwight Eisenhower got both the interstate and St. Lawrence River measures approved in the 1950s — the former constituting the largest federal project in American history — but that was too late to help Hoover or people in the early 1930s.
 The president was laissez-faire himself when it came to welfare.
 Hoover steadfastly refused direct federal relief to those suffering, arguing that it was un-American and that they were too proud to take it anyway (or, if not, should be).